syncfusion-content/ej2-react-docs/ej2-react/grid/selection/cell-selection.md

 The Toggle selection allows to perform selection and unselection of the particular row or cell or column.
 To enable toggle selection, set [`enableToggle`](https://ej2.syncfusion.com/angular/documentation/api/grid/selectionSettings/#enabletoggle) property of the **selectionSettings** as **true**.
 If you click on the selected row or cell or column then it will be unselected and vice versa.

 {% tabs %}
-{% highlight js tabtitle="app.jsx" %}
+{% highlight js tabtitle="App.jsx" %}
 {% include code-snippet/grid/selection-cs2/app/App.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="App.tsx" %}
+{% include code-snippet/grid/selection-cs2/app/App.tsx %}
+{% endhighlight %}
 {% highlight js tabtitle="datasource.jsx" %}
 {% include code-snippet/grid/selection-cs2/app/datasource.jsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="app.tsx" %}
-{% include code-snippet/grid/selection-cs2/app/App.tsx %}
-{% endhighlight %}
 {% highlight ts tabtitle="datasource.tsx" %}
 {% include code-snippet/grid/selection-cs2/app/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}

-{ % previewsample "page.domainurl/code-snippet/grid/selection-cs2" % }
+ {% previewsample "page.domainurl/code-snippet/grid/selection-cs2" %}

 > If multi selection is enabled, then first click on any selected row (without pressing Ctrl key), it will clear the multi selection and in second click on the same row, it will be unselected.